-It is anticipated that this assignment will cover a 6-8-month period with approximately 40 days of work estimated.
-The evaluation is expected to begin in March 2021 and be finalized by August 2021.
-The final timeline will be determined by the methodology but should not extend past 2021.
+It is anticipated that this assignment will cover an 8-12-month period with approximately 40-60 days of work estimated.
+The evaluation is expected to begin in early fall 2022.
+The final timeline will be determined by the methodology but should not extend past December 2023.